Aftertaste (album): Release

 The album was close to being released in late 1996, and promotional interviews were held (such as for the Visions Magazine 09/1996 cover story), while advance tapes were also sent to journalists.
-A 1996 version of the track "Insatiable" featuring the same intro that appeared as the final albums intro to "Pure" was released on the German Metal Hammer's magazine CD Offroad Tracks Vol4 in the fall of 1996.
+A 1996 version of the track "Insatiable", featuring the same intro that appeared as the final album's intro to "Pure", was released on the German Metal Hammer's magazine CD Offroad Tracks Vol4 in the fall of 1996.
 The album release was withdrawn and the mix duties were handed from producer Dave Sardy to Terry Date, with the recording process not being completed until a few months later.
 The version of "Pure" that appeared on the "Exactly What You Wanted" CD single in 1997 appears to be taken from this early version of the album.
 The track list of the early version would've held "Insatiable" as the opening track and "Pure" as the album closer.
 "Renovation" at the time was not included in the album as it was to be contributed exclusively to a soundtrack compilation album.